 Ball Valves – These valves have a ball inside with a hole in the middle.
 When the handle is turned the ball turns.
 There is a double seal on each side of the ball for a positive seal.
 Many times ball valves are used as an alternative to the gate valve.

 PLC – in technical terms is a Programmable Logic Controller.
-We call it the brains of the pump station.
+I call it the brains of the pump station.
 Whether you have a constant speed or variable speed pump station, the PLC determines what is to happen when you turn a switch on based on the software information in the controller.
 The PLC receives information from sensors and switches on the pump station, compares values from these sensors and sends signals to other devices (such as telling the drive to speed up or slow down depending on the pressure reading it receives).